-Last updated on August 8th, 2023 at 11:23 am
+Last updated on October 14th, 2024 at 11:40 am

-If you suffer from Sleep Apnoea, you may have noticed that your symptoms are more severe during colder months.
-Is there any validity to this observation?
 You might be surprised to learn that some studies have confirmed a relationship between the seasons and the severity of Obstructive Sleep Apnoea (OSA).
-What have they found, and are there any treatment options available?
+This article will examine the relationship between winter and Sleep Apnoea.

-The Notion of Seasonal Sleep Apnoea
+Seasonal Sleep Apnoea

 We know that common illnesses such as colds and sore throats are more prevalent during the winter months.
 This same trend seems to hold regarding Obstructive Sleep Apnoea.
 Clinics found that the number of individuals seeking treatment rose by six per cent during the winter.